liflab/piglet/Readme.md

 `-h`, `--help`
 : Displays a help message

-### Using a profile
+### Writing a profile

-It may become tedious to invoke the program with a long list of arguments every time.
-The tool can be "configured" by putting those arguments in a text file, called a "profile".
+The analysis of a project is defined by putting command line arguments in a text file, called a "profile".
 Here is an example of such a file:

 ```
 # A sample profile
 -o ../report.html
 --no-color
 --source /path/to/folder
-/path/to/project
 ```

 As you can see, arguments can be split across multiple lines.
 Blank lines and